Where to Print Documents When You Don’t Have a Printer

 If you’re a student at a college or university, check out the library on your campus to print documents whenever you need an essay.
 Typically, your tuition comes with a printing quota that you can use towards printing documents while on campus.
 College campuses don’t place restrictions on what you can print, so whether you’re printing a paper for school or a shipping label to return that shirt you bought on Amazon that didn’t quite fit right, you’ll be good to go.
-If you aren’t a student at the school, you may still be able to use the library resources for a small cost.
+If you aren’t a student at the school, you can most likely use the library resources for a small cost.

-Though a dying breed, there are still dedicated stores around that are solely for providing copy and print services, in addition to offering supplies related to paper and other documents.
-These are typically ‘mom-and-pop’ stores, locally-owned in major and minor cities, and occasionally throughout the suburbs in the United States.
+Though a dying breed, there are still dedicated stores around that provide copy and print services and offer supplies related to paper and other documents.
+This scenario does not include packaging and shipping stores like “The UPS Store” or “FedEx” stores.
+Copy and print stores are typically ‘mom-and-pop’ businesses, locally-owned in major and minor cities and occasionally throughout the suburbs in the United States.

-You’ll want to search Google for copy and print stores nearby, though it may also bring up some of the other stores on our list.
-Copy and print shops offer the advantage of precisely meeting the needs of people who require something printed, and the disadvantage of premium prices for their services.
+You’ll want to search Google for copy and print stores nearby, though it may also bring up some of the other places on your list.
+Copy and print shops offer the advantage of precisely meeting the needs of people who require something printed and the disadvantage of premium prices for their services.

 Have you ever dropped a package off at The UPS Store or a FedEx store?
-You may be surprised, but those businesses aren’t just dedicated to taking in your Amazon returns and the holiday gifts you’re sending home.
+You may be surprised, but those businesses offer more than taking your Amazon returns and holiday gifts you’re sending.
 They also provide office services that may appeal to anyone trying to print a document before heading into work or school.
 Shipping stores almost always have a printing center.

 The UPS Store, for example, has more than 5,000 locations across the US, Puerto Rico, and Canada, and most of them offer copy and print services.
-According to their website, The UPS Store offers copies, printouts in black and white or color, single-sided or double-sided printing, multiple page sizes, and even lamination and binding for those that need a nice report or essay.
-UPS also allows you to upload your documents online, and gives you a printing estimate based on your document.
+According to their website, The UPS Store provides copies, printouts in black and white or color, single-sided or double-sided printing, multiple page sizes, and even lamination and binding for those that need an excellent report or essay.
+UPS also allows you to upload your documents online and gives you a printing estimate based on your need.

-Once you’ve submitted your file, you’ll be given an estimated time (for basic documents, this seems to be pretty short), and you can go pick it up from the store when you’re ready.
-In our testing, the prices were pretty competitive, giving us a color print for around 40 cents per page and a black and white document for 15 cents per page.
+Once you’ve submitted your file, you get an estimated time (for smaller documents, this seems to be pretty short), and you can go pick it up from the store when you’re ready.
+The prices were pretty competitive in our testing, giving us a color print for around 40 cents per page and a black and white document for 15 cents per page.

 Call your local UPS store to get their current prices.
-There are plenty of document file types supported for printing through UPS, including PDF, .doc, .jpeg, and even Photoshop and Illustrator documents.
-Our article about printing without a printer discusses the advantage of converting documents to PDF, and how to do it.
+UPS offers many document file types for printing, including PDF, .doc, .jpeg, and even Photoshop and Illustrator documents.

 Those are the two big-name stores, but you’ll still want to look around to see if you can find a locally-owned shipping company that may also offer printing and copying services.

 Prices through Office Depot and OfficeMax are pretty cheap.
-A double-sided page in black and white gave us an estimated price of just 9 cents, beating even the library in our area.
+A double-sided page in black and white gave us an estimated cost of just 9 cents, beating even the library in our area.
 Even full-color pages were just 42 cents each when double-sided.
 It’s pretty easy to find an OfficeMax or Office Depot location near you, but you can also choose to have the product shipped to you for an additional cost.
-And while we’re focusing on document printing for the sake of this article, you can print out numerous types of projects using Office Depot’s printing software found online.

 Printing At Staples